seb1441/icdotdev/docs/api-assets.md

 from .foo.bar import assets
 ```

-> You cannot escape from the folder containing the `brick.yaml` file go
+> You cannot escape from the folder containing the `brick.yaml` file and go
 > up in the file system.

 Each asset exposes the following properties depending on your Amazon S3 bucket